 Cash Flow Loans are provided by banks to effect Management Buy Out’s.
 They are loans of an amount which is far in excess of the value of the security behind them.

 We have access to a number of private lending syndicates, that are actively looking to provide loan finance to UK businesses.
-The funding is provided by private individuals, looking for a greater return on funds than they are currently getting from the building society.
+The funding is provided by private individuals, looking for a greater return on funds than they are currently getting.

 In the right circumstances, this route to MBO funding maybe more efficient than going through the tortuous bank lending process and all the “ivory towers” that entails.
 These funders are usually experienced business people that look at a deal from a “common sense” point of view.